PlaceOS/docs/deployment/SSO/configure-saml.md

 ---
-id: configure-saml2
+id: configure-saml
-title: Configuring PlaceOS for SAML2
+title: How To Configure PlaceOS for SAML
-description: Steps required for enabling SAML2 sign on for users logging in to PlaceOS web apps
+description: Steps required for enabling SAML sign on for users logging in to PlaceOS web apps
 ---
 <!-- New Gospel
 https://docs.google.com/document/d/12lCTbqLP2QPg1Gbey9GWLMyDXLFJ6DyolPy65uBnW_c/edit#heading=h.snxcqt1425dd -->